electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

+### Develop Factory Device-Under-Test Firmware ###

+You develop the factory firmware which will be run on devices-under-test (DUTs) on your assembly line (‘DUT firmware’) in the same way that you [develop your application firmware](#develop-application-firmware).

 ### Clean-up ###

 #### Go To Production ####

-If you are developing production firmware, whether application, factory fixture, factory test or all, you may want to keep the impCentral API entities your created, especially the final builds, but still do some minimal clean-up after your development activities are complete.
+If you are developing production firmware, whether application, fixture, DUT or all of three of these, you may want to keep the impCentral API entities your created, especially the final builds, but still do some minimal clean-up after your development activities are complete.

 1. Go to the `factory` directory.

-2. Delete all unnecessary builds of your factory fixture firmware code (*flagged* builds will not be deleted).
+2. Delete all unnecessary builds of your fixture firmware code (*flagged* builds will not be deleted).

 ```
 > impt dg builds --remove